Retrospective.

 Kit continued...describing juxtaposition in terms of Attachment theory.

 Attachment theory 'diagnoses', or rather it categorises types of problems.
-If a person says 'when I get close to someone and begin to need them I have to sabotage the relationship' the diagnosis is 'insecure attachment leading to anxious and avoidant behaviour ' because the behaviour seems the same as that of an 'insecurely attached ' child.
-There are assumptions being made here...but let's leave them be for now.
-The cause of the 'child-like' behaviour is linked to a deficit of love, the effect of never feeling safe when growing up; of never having a secure enough relationship with an adult that provides security and protection.
+If a person says 'when I get close to someone and begin to need them I have to sabotage the relationship' the attachment theory rationale becomes a diagnosis of 'insecure attachment leading to anxious and avoidant behaviour '.
+Attachment theory provides a ready made explanation, the behaviour seems the same as that of an 'insecurely attached ' child.
+The assumption is that the cause of the insecure attachment /'child-like' behaviour is a deficit - the effect of never feeling safe when growing up; of never having a secure enough relationship with an adult that provides security and protection.
+Attachment theory explains that someone who has learnt that they can't receive as much love as they need, can't receive love until they learn otherwise.

-Ergo, the cure is a relationship with the therapist providing the atmosphere of being with a 'safe parent'.
+Ergo, the cure is a relationship with a therapist who can offer the experience of being with a 'safe parent'.

 Another massive assumption.

-But it is easy to see how it is that Attachment theory, can become the compelling explanation used to justify unconditional, non-erotic love, reparative/reparenting as the cure.
+But it is easy to see how Attachment theory, can become the compelling explanation used to justify unconditional, non-erotic love, reparative/reparenting as the cure.

-More accurately I am curious about Kit's motive actually, because just maybe offering 'non attached' love feels, is, or leads to, the same physiological non-self state as created by submission (energy exchange in BDSM), or breast feeding...bet you didn't expect me to say breastfeeding!
+More accurately I am curious about Kit's motive actually, because just maybe offering 'non attached' love feels, is, or leads to, the same physiological non-self state as created by submission (energy exchange in BDSM), or breast feeding...
 The 'let down' feeling of wanting to give and nurture state, is an oxytocin moment, literally.

 A feeling of open, total love.

-The part of this that hurts is the question; was Kit telling me about his relationships; that he couldn't accept love?
+The part of this that hurts is the question; was Kit telling me about his relationships; that he couldn't accept love because he felt unable to trust?
+And if he based that on nothing more than a deterministic theory?
+Well that just leads to self blame and shuts down exploration!